-As can be seen from the results, the voltage stability index has reduced to 0.0445 from its base case value of 0.0748 indicating improvement in voltage stability of the system.
+As can be seen from the Table 1, the voltage stability index has reduced to 0.0445 from its base case value of 0.0748 indicating improvement in voltage stability of the system.
 The Power loss also reduced to 83.51 kW, however this is not the highest reduction in the power loss possible as evident from the following analysis.

-2) Power Loss Reduction Perspective
+9.1.2 Power Loss Reduction Perspective

-By considering the perspective to maximize reduction of the system power loss from its base case value of 211.20 kW, the DG location and size is as follows:
+This perspective is dealt in [2] and considers only power loss reduction as the optimization parameter, the algorithm developed in [2] by considering the perspective to maximize reduction of the system power loss from its base case value of 211.20 kW, has resulted in the DG location and size that are depicted in Table 2.